Deltaspace0/monomer-widgets/readme/graph/README.md

 - `graphFill`.
 Fill the area surrounded by provided points with the color.
 - `graphFillAlpha`.
 Transparency level of the filled area.
 - `graphOnChange f`.
 Raises an event when a point is dragged by passing its index and new coordinates.
 This option is ignored if `graphSeparate` is not enabled.
+- `graphOnChangeReq f`.
+Generates a `WidgetRequest` when a point is dragged by passing its index and new coordinates.
+This option is ignored if `graphSeparate` is not enabled.

 ## Configuration